breadcat/blog.minskio.co.uk/content/posts/windows-diskpart-formatting.md

 ---
 title: "Windows Diskpart Formatting"
 date: 2018-11-13T15:02:00
-tags: ["guides", "snippets", "software", "windows"]
+tags: ["Guides", "Snippets", "Software", "Windows"]
 ---
 If you've flashed any live-bootable Linux ISO files or similar to a USB drive you may notice that when trying to format again to the full size it seems capped to the original size of the ISO file.